 A group of old buildings, including a canal-side cottage with a datestone of 1841, stand north of the churchyard on the west bank of the Canal.
-This group originally formed part of the Churchdale House Estate, and there is believed to have been a cobbled yard and wharf for the use of the Estate.
+This group originally formed part of the Churchdale House Estate, and there was a cobbled yard and wharf for the use of the Estate, and three large arched openings remain which it is believed were for underground storage or stables.
+The distinctive and attractive Churchdale Cottage facing the Canal was extended in 2008 but in a closely matching style.
 These are outside but adjoin the Conservation Area.

 The remains of the old Church of St Augustine (the 'Old Chancel') are grade II Listed and sit in an enlarged graveyard that abuts the Canal (Fig. 2).
 The Early English tower is intact, and the Norman and Early English north aisle arcade connects with the chancel and north chapel, which contain memorials to the Weston family.
-First mention of a church in Rugeley was in 1189. extended and then replaced with a new church on the opposite side of the road in 1822, due to the state of the much altered old one which had become too small for the growing town.
+First mention of a church in Rugeley was in 1189.
+It was extended and then replaced with a new church on the opposite side of the road in 1822, due to the state of the much altered old one which had become too small for the growing town.
 The Old Chancel is at the northern extremity of the town centre, close to the site of former historic buildings such as Rugeley Grammar School dating from 1567 and the medieval tithe barn which stood until 1649.
 The remains of the Church stand in the green setting of the churchyard amongst some fine mature and young trees.
 Within the churchyard stand two further Listed structures: the stone table tomb of sisters Elizabeth Cuting and Emma Hollinhurst dating from 1696, the slab carved in semi-relief with two effigies depicted in linen shrouds; also a churchyard cross dating from the late 14th Century comprising the lower part of a plain stone shaft set on a square base and step, and known as a 'weeping cross', with a kneeling place for penitents hollowed out at one corner of the base.